ins-amu/ft-insula/README.md

 ### Folders

 - **results/**
   Contains all generated data and figures.
+Please unzip the folder first to access its contents and be ready for use.
 See *Results Folder Structure* below.

 - **parcellation_definitions/**
   Labels and definitions for each supported parcellation scheme.